-In August 2013, the Company signed an agreement with the municipality of El Oro and the State of Mexico that provides the Company with access and processing rights to the tailing deposits.
-The first stage (Phase I) allows the Company a one year period to carry out the necessary test work to ascertain recoveries and potential economic viability of a tailings reclamation and reprocessing operation, for contributions of US\$25,000 (paid) upon signing the Agreement and monthly contributions of US\$3,000 (commenced in September 2013).
+During the year ended March 31, 2014, the Company signed an agreement with the municipality of El Oro that provides the Company with the access and processing rights to tailings deposits.
+Upon signing the agreement, \$25,000 was due and paid with monthly contributions of \$3,000 thereafter.
 The contributions will be used to fund social projects.
 If Candente Gold decides to enter into the processing and the reclamation phase (Phase II), then an 8% Net Profits Interest ("NPI") will be paid to the municipality during the period of operation.
 If during any months of processing, there is no NPI due then a monthly contribution of US\$3,000 will be made.